danesparza/fxaudio/README.md

 # fxaudio [![Build and release](https://github.com/danesparza/fxaudio/actions/workflows/release.yaml/badge.svg)](https://github.com/danesparza/fxaudio/actions/workflows/release.yaml)
 REST service for multichannel audio on demand from Raspberry Pi.
 Made with ❤️ for makers, DIY craftsmen, and professional soundstage designers everywhere

 Unfortunately, audio in linux is just kind of ... stupid.
-Over the course of many months, I have discovered that this service works best running as the default user on the Pi, and not as a service.
-So:  just start it up with `fxaudio start` at the command line.
-Also:  Be sure to set your default audio device using `raspi-config`.
-Also:  set your volume using `alsamixer`.
-Don't try to run this as root.
-Or as a systemd service.
+Over the course of many months, I have discovered that this service works best running as a non-root user -- so the installation process now prompts you for a user to run the service as (and it defaults to the current user, which is usually fine).

+Pro tips:
+- Make sure the user that the service runs under already exists and has access to the `audio` group.
+(The `pi` user -- or whatever the first user is that you setup -- will be in the `audio` group by default).
+- Be sure to set your default audio device using `raspi-config`.
+- Also:  set your volume using `alsamixer`.
+- Don't try to run this as root.
 (Unless you want to be miserable).
 Because audio in linux is just stupid.
 Sorry about that.

 ### Audio output
 #### Option 1: Using the Raspberry Pi DigiAMP+